-Sydney founded Slanted Light eight years ago when Elon Musk asked him to help out at critical phase in Tesla’s history and growth.
-Since then he has gone on to work with Sir Richard Branson, Pierre Omidyar, Stephen Hawking and host of other strategic and business visionaries.
+Sydney founded Slanted Light in 2008, when Elon Musk asked him to help out at a critical phase in Tesla’s history and growth.
+Since then he has gone on to work with Sir Richard Branson, Pierre Omidyar, Stephen Hawking and a host of other strategic and business visionaries.

-Sydney’ drive is to understand the key human elements that allow for growth, innovation, and strategic transformation.
-In that pursuit, he has interviewed thousands of people around world covering all walks of life.
+Sydney’s drive is to understand the key human elements that allow for growth, innovation, and strategic transformation.
+In that pursuit, he has interviewed thousands of people around the world covering all walks of life.
 He has presented his ideas and insights to the top performing companies.
-He serves also as Slanted Light’s film director, a craft he has fine tuned over the last ten years working on a range of documentaries.
+He also serves as Slanted Light’s Director of Film, a craft he has fine tuned over the last ten years working on a range of documentaries.

-Sydney has lived around the world—Lyon, France, Johannesburg, South Africa, Singapore, Hong Kong, Miami, New York, Chicago, and San Francisco––where he currently lives with his girlfriend, Christina.
-He attended Sarah Lawrence College and delivered its 2015’s Convocation Speech.
-He is an avid athlete (runner, tennis player, surfer) Plato scholar and musician.
+Sydney has lived around the world—Lyon, France; Johannesburg, South Africa; Singapore; Hong Kong; Miami; New York; and Chicago; and now resides in San Francisco with his girlfriend, Christina.
+He attended Sarah Lawrence College and delivered its 2015 Convocation Speech.
+He is an avid athlete (runner, tennis player, surfer), Plato scholar and musician.